WE NEED SOME THINGS FROM YOU

 online and submit these documents.

 Submit the items listed below by uploading them to your CampBrain account.
-Once you log in to your account click “Review Registration Details.”
-From this page you are able to see which forms have been completed, a summary of all camps registered for, and the “Upload Document” section.
+Once you login to your CampBrain account, click “Review Registration Details.”
+From this page, you are able to see which forms have been completed, a summary of all camps registered for, and the “Upload Document” section.
 All forms are due two-weeks prior to your first day of camp.

 If you do not have access to a scanner, the mobile app “Scannable” can be helpful.
 If uploading documents is a barrier for you please contact firstname.lastname@example.org.

 - Complete all forms in CampBrain